 For example, most holiday lights recycling programs want you to remove large glass bulbs (the smaller bulbs are okay) from light strands, and remove any excessive plastic attachments from the light strands, since that glass and plastic is not recyclable (you can throw those materials away yourself at home).

 - Ace Hardware Maple Leaf external link neighborhood store in north Seattle.

 - Christmas-Light-Source.com external link - Mail-in recycling program – Sender pays postage.

 - HolidayLEDs.com external link – Mail-in recycling program – Sender pays postage.

 - McLendon Hardware external link – All 7 Puget Sound area locations external link .

-- Uptekk external link recycling drop-off center in Pacific.
+- Uptekk external link recycling drop-off center in Auburn.

 - West Seattle Recycling external link drop-off center.

 Other businesses and organizations may also offer holiday lights recycling programs.
 This list will be updated as new programs are announced.
 When shopping for new holiday lights at retailers, ask if they have a program.
 Thanks for recycling your holiday lights!